-4.6 Remediation of surface cracks and ponding
+4.5 Remediation of surface cracks and ponding

-4.6.1 Surface cracking
+4.5.1 Surface cracking

-NCOPL will conduct remediation of surface cracking over the life of mine.
+NCOPL will conduct remediation of surface cracking where the crack width is more than 50 mm in accordance with the Extraction Plan - Land Management Plan.
 A preliminary assessment will be undertaken to minimise the environmental impact of remediation actions.
-Prior to any remediation, NCOPL will undertake a review of environmental impacts (including impacts to Aboriginal cultural heritage) that may result from the remediation at the specific location and consider whether remediation will create an increased impact (e.g. due to clearing of native vegetation to enable machinery access to repair the crack or major drainage works that will cause a greater impact from excavation etc.).
-If the assessment concludes that there may be the potential to increase the impact, alternative methods of remediating the crack are warranted (e.g. without machinery).
+Prior to any remediation, NCOPL will undertake a review of environmental impacts (including impacts to biodiversity values) that may result from the remediation at the specific location and consider whether remediation will create an increased impact (e.g. clearing native vegetation to enable machinery access or major drainage works that will cause a greater impact from excavation).
+If the assessment concludes that there may be the potential to increase impacts on biodiversity, alternative methods of remediating the crack are warranted (e.g. without machinery).